-- A. Colonization era (16th-17th centuries) as the end of a long struggle by monarchs to build "nation-states" that they & their officials, not local barons & bishops, really controlled. - · Example: Kingdom of Castile's creation of Spain. - B. 17th Century (1600s) as golden age of "absolute monarchy." - 1.
-English kings during colonization were the absolutist Stuarts: James I (1603-25), Charles I (1625-49), Charles II (1660-85), James II (1685-88).
-2. Stuarts believed in the Divine Right of Kings, based on the idea of the universe as a hierarchy, "The Great Chain of Being," with God and kings - on top. • 3.
+A. Colonization era (16th-17th centuries) as the end of a long struggle by monarchs to build "nation-states" that they & their officials, not local barons & bishops, really controlled.

+•Example: Kingdom of Castile's creation of Spain.

+B. 17th Century (1600s) as golden age of "absolute monarchy."

+- 1. English kings during colonization were the absolutist Stuarts: James I (1603-25), Charles I (1625-49), Charles II (1660-85), James II (1685-88). - 2.
+Stuarts believed in the Divine Right of Kings, based on the idea of the universe as a hierarchy, "The Great Chain of Being," with God and kings on top. - 3.
 The cult of the absolute monarch & the "royal touch."

-6 II.
-RULERS AS FATHERS OF THE PEOPLE: EUROPE'S AUTHORITARIAN POLITICS (CONT.)

-- C. Rise of "sovereignty" as a political theory - 1.
-Characteristics of sovereignty: control of territory, supremacy, ability to use & control the use of force, independence of action, final authority. - 2.
-Justification: need for strong, absolute rulers in a time of war and turmoil. - 3.
+C. Origins of "sovereignty" as a political theory:

+- 1. Definition of sovereignty: control of territory, supremacy, power, dominion, absolute independence of action, final authority. - 2.
+Rooted in need for strong, absolute rulers in times of war & turmoil. - 3.
 Hobbes' Leviathan: life without sovereignty would be "nasty, brutish, and short." - 4.
+Power of monarchical states built on the "police power," right & duty of a patriarch to maintain an orderly household:

-The structure of patriarchal family translated into politics. - Just as in family life, submission was held to be natural and liberty to be unnatural.
-No one was "free," Robert Filmer's Patriarcha Religious authority was cited for this idea, even in America: John Cotton's Spiritual Milk for Boston Babes (part of The New England Primer). - D. Patriarchy and sovereignty: the indivisible and perpetual nature of patriarchal/governmental authority. - 1.
-The body metaphor in politics: Families/communities were bodies with fathers/kings as the head.
-Hobbes' illustration (click for la - 2.
-The indivisibility of sovereignty & the absurdity of "imperium in imperio" - E. These ideas about the necessity of sovereignty in government applied whether Europeans supported monarchy or not.
+-The structure of patriarchal family translated into politics.

+-Just as in family life, submission was held to be natural and liberty to be unnatural.
+No one was "free."
+Robert Filmer's Patriarcha.

+-Religious authority was cited for this idea, even in America: John Cotton's Spiritual Milk for Boston Babes (part of The New England Primer).

+- D. Patriarchy and sovereignty: the indivisible and perpetual nature of patriarchal/governmental authority. - 1.
+The biological model: Families/communities were bodies with fathers/kings as the head.
+Hobbes' illustration. - 2.
+The absurdity of "imperium in imperio": a divided sovereignty - E. These ideas about the necessity of sovereignty in government applied whether Europeans supported monarchy or not.